Varalakeusinc/InnoduelDashboard/README.md

 1. Make sure you have installed Docker and it's running
 2. Make sure Docker have permissions for your innoduel_dashboard folder.
 - If not, on Windows open Docker Desktop -> Settings -> File Sharing, Add the folder.
+3. Add .env file to the root of server folder.
+Get content for this from secret file, Discord???
-3. In the root of the project run ./db.sh in terminal
+4. In the root of the project run ./db.sh in terminal
   ```bash
   ./db.sh
   ```